auroraanna/Find-Billy/speedruns.md

 # Speedruns

 The fastest runs of the game can be found here.
 The list is sorted by time, shortest at the beginning.
-The time is counted form after the start screen to the end screen.
+The time is counted from after the start screen to the end screen.

 To get your run into this list send [Anna Aurora][annaaurora] a video of your run and all the data for each column in the table (`Person` should also have a link to an internet profile or website of you).
 [Anna Aurora][annaaurora] will then determine if the run is legitimate.
 If it is she will put all the data in a new row.